This lesson is still being designed and assembled (Pre-Alpha version)

 Deep Learning

-Deep learning (DL) is a specific branch of ML that aims to achieve a high level of performance (approaching, or even exceeding, human intelligence capabilities) based on a specific model architecture known as artificial neural networks (often simply known as neural networks [NN]).
+Deep learning (DL) aims to achieve a high level of performance (approaching, or even exceeding, human intelligence capabilities) based on a specific model architecture known as artificial neural networks (often simply known as neural networks (NN)).
+Similar to machine learning, deep learning algorithms first require training to be able to learn patterns and tasks that are being assigned.

 As we shall see later in this lesson, NN models are strongly inspired by the neural structure of the human brain and how it works.
 DL is much more sophisticated and powerful than traditional ML algorithms.
 It is able to perform intelligent tasks beyond what is possible with traditional ML, i.e. tasks such as accurate recognition of objects in images and videos, handwriting and speech recognition, and interacting with humans (e.g. chatbots).
+However, DL is very computationally expensive.

 Relationships between Artificial Intelligence, Machine Learning and Deep Learning